vanderschaarlab/clairvoyance2/CONTRIBUTING.md

    This should automatically use [flake8]/[black] to check/fix the code style in a way that is compatible with the project.

-   :::{important}
-   Don't forget to add unit tests and documentation in case your contribution adds an additional feature and is not just a bugfix.
+   **Don't forget to add unit tests and documentation in case your contribution adds an additional feature and is not just a bugfix.**

    Moreover, writing a [descriptive commit message] is highly recommended.
    In case of doubt, you can check the commit history with: